LDodevska/NLP_Assignment/README.md

 The evaluation of the model can be done by executing the `run_ner.py`.
 This function accepts 3 arguments:
 - sentence:  the sentence you want to evaluate - (string)
 - type: the model name: CONLL or GMB - (string)
-- show_example: if set to True, it will evaluate 3 predefined sentences - (Bool)\
+- show_example: if set to True, it will evaluate 3 predefined sentences - (boolean)\
 Example: \
 `run_ner.py --sentence "I just had breakfast in London in Blue Cafe" --type GMB`\
 `run_ner.py --type GMB --show_example True`